 How to Hire an Apprentice

-Once you are certain you want to hire an apprentice, or train existing members of your workforce, contact the Cornwall & Isles of Scilly Skills Hub.
+Contact the Cornwall & Isles of Scilly Skills Hub.
 They can guide you through each of these steps at no cost to you.

 Finding the right apprenticeship

-You can search for an apprenticeship on the government’s national website, or you can check the list of local training providers in Cornwall and the Isles of Scilly.
+You can search for an apprenticeship on the government’s national website, or you can check the list of training providers in Cornwall and the Isles of Scilly.

 Choosing a training provider